Can SIBO cause fatigue?

 For those suffering from fatigue, SIBO could be the missing piece.
 It’s a treatable condition and once removed, the likelihood of your energy improving is quite high.
 (15)

-But before you go thinking that treating SIBO is a panacea for fatigue, read the next section.
+But before you go thinking that treating SIBO is the silver bullet for fatigue, read the next section.
 As you’ll soon learn, SIBO may be more of a symptom than a cause of fatigue.

 Is SIBO a root cause of fatigue?